𝐒𝐡𝐨𝐫𝐭 𝐁𝐢𝐨𝐠𝐫𝐚𝐩𝐡𝐲 𝐨𝐟 𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝

 2. The second stage lasted for two years after the proclamation of his Prophethood.
 It began with opposition by individuals: then it took the shape of antagonism, ridicule, derision, accusation, abuse and false propaganda then gangs were formed to persecute those Muslims who were comparatively poor, weak and helpless.

 3. The third stage lasted for about six years from the beginning of the persecution to the death of Abu Talib and Khadijah in the tenth year of Prophethood.
-During this period the persecution of the Muslims became so savage and brutal that many of them were forced to migrate to Abyssinia while social and economic boycott was applied against the remaining Believers.
+During this period the persecution of the Muslims became so savage and brutal that many of them were forced to migrate to Abyssinia while the social and economic boycott was applied against the remaining Believers.

 4. The fourth stage lasted for about three years from the tenth to the thirteenth year of Prophethood.
-This was a period of hard trials and grievous sufferings for the Prophet and his followers.
+This was a period of hard trials and grievous suffering for the Prophet and his followers.
 Life had become unendurable at Makkah and there appeared to be no place of refuge even outside it.
 So much so that when the Prophet went to Tā’if, it offered no shelter or protection.

 Besides this, on the occasion of Hajj, he would appeal to each and every Arab clan to accept his invitation to Islām but was met with blank refusal from every quarter.
-At the same time, the people of Makkah were holding counsels to get rid of him by killing or imprisoning or banishing him from their city.
+At the same time, the people of Makkah were holding counsel to get rid of him by killing or imprisoning or banishing him from their city.
 It was at that most critical time that God opened for Islām the hearts of the People of Yathrib where he migrated at their invitation.

 𝐓𝐡𝐞 𝐇𝐢𝐣𝐫𝐚𝐡 (𝟔𝟐𝟐 𝐂.𝐄.)

 This was the year the Prophet migrated from Makkah to Madīnah – a small distance in space, a mighty leap in history, an event that was to become a threshold in the shaping of the Islāmic Ummah.
-This is why the Muslims date their calendar from the Hijrah and not from the start of revelation or from the birth of the Prophet.
+This is why Muslims date their calendar from the Hijrah and not from the start of revelation or from the birth of the Prophet.

 In Qubah, 10 kilometres outside Madīnah, the Prophet made his first stopover.
 Here he built the first Masjid.
 Here he also made his first public address; ‘Spread peace among yourselves, give away food to the needy, pray while people sleep – and you will enter Paradise, the house of peace.’